pre63/pbn/content/hilltopsnewspaper.com/articles/microfinance-in-india-economic-empowerment.md

 Yet, the success of microfinance in India is not without its challenges.
 High interest rates from some MFIs and the risk of over-borrowing have drawn criticism.
 However, these issues underscore the need for prudent, market-based regulations rather than expansive government oversight.
 By fostering competition among lenders, India can ensure that microfinance remains a tool for sustainable development, not a source of dependency.

 ![Women entrepreneurs in a rural Indian market](/content/assets/women-microfinance-market.jpg)
-*Caption: Women in a vibrant rural market in Uttar Pradesh, India, using microfinance loans to stock their stalls with fresh produce, illustrating the grassroots economic activity fueled by accessible credit.*
+*Women in a vibrant rural market in Uttar Pradesh, India, using microfinance loans to stock their stalls with fresh produce, illustrating the grassroots economic activity fueled by accessible credit.*

 ## Analyzing the Impact: Growth, Innovation, and Traditional Values